Vyral/base-template/_posts/2020-01-07-derogatory-credit-items-and-their-effect-on-homebuyers.md

 {% include youtube.html %}

-If you’ve had credit issues such as a foreclosure, short sale, or bankruptcy, you can buy a home again in the future.
-However, you might not be able to for seven years.
+<p style="text-align:center;"><em>If you’ve had credit issues such as a foreclosure, short sale, or bankruptcy, you can buy a home again in the future.
+However, you might not be able to for seven years.</em></p>

 Most people understand that a negative life event, such as a short sale or foreclosure, affects your credit. **It will also have some repercussions for mortgage qualifying purposes.**